 It’s SO helpful – and made such an amazing difference for my family and I!

 While decluttering your spending habits isn’t exactly like decluttering a linen closet, organizing the kitchen shelves, or finally decluttering toys, your household situation is absolutely something you must do in order to totally declutter your life.

-While we may know how much money we have coming in, studies show that most of us don’t know what is going out.
 Not knowing how much money we spend each month may put us in a position where we need money that we don’t have.
-We may end up using credit cards or getting a payday loan to cover the shortfall.

 In learning how to prepare a budget, it is important that this is done for two to three months.

 This may seem to be a little bit tedious to do, but the results will really help get you on track financially.
 You accomplish two things by monitoring your spending habits.